Bloomberg-Beta/Manual/1 - Manual.md

 A demo is 50 times more useful than slides.
 One is a description of a thing, the other is the thing itself.
 We look at your demo [the way a new user would](http://also.roybahat.com/post/82904179747/why-most-demos-confuse).

 We cringe at the idea of founders spending lots of time making fundraising presentations.
-When we see “v36” in the filename of a presentation, it terrifies us.
+When we see “v36” in the filename of a presentation, it bothers us.
 That said, we do value the work founders do writing down their plans for their company, because it gives us a sense of:
 * How the team thinks
 * How well the team communicates
 * Whether, if we don’t know the team, we should spend the time to meet in person